chubby-c-a-t/proton-ge-isolated-launcher/README.md

 ## Requirements

-Before utilizing the script, ensure the following prerequisites are met:
+Before utilising the script, the following prerequisites are as follows:

 1. **Flatpak Bottles is installed:**
    ```bash
    flatpak install flathub com.usebottles.bottles
    ```

-2. **Proton-GE is installed via ProtonUp-Qt:**
+2. **Proton-GE is installed into Bottles Flatpak via ProtonUp-Qt:**
    This ensures the runner exists within the Bottles Flatpak data directory.
-The script dynamically locates the latest version, such as GE-Proton10-34.
+The script dynamically locates the latest version, of GE-Proton.

 3. **Bottles initialization:**
-   You must manually create at least one bottle via the graphical interface first, allowing Bottles to initialize its internal directory structure.
+   You must manually create at least one bottle via the graphical interface first, allowing Bottles to initialise its internal directory structure.

 4. **Target accessibility:**
    The executable intended for execution must reside in a location accessible to the Bottles Flatpak.